in Malaria & Diagnostics

 Current projects include synthesis of research results from ACT Consortium studies of malaria rapid diagnostic test implementation in various endemic settings, investigation of HRP2 gene deletions in P. falciparum samples from Africa and Asia, and a collaborative effort to map data on non-malaria febrile illness.

-In 2017, we are beginning a prospective study of fever etiologies and antibiotic resistance in inpatients and outpatients of all ages at multiple sites in Africa and Asia.
+In 2017, we are beginning FIEBRE, a prospective study of fever etiologies and antibiotic resistance in inpatients and outpatients of all ages at multiple sites in Africa and Asia.

 My work includes collaboration with other academic researchers as well as with scientists and public health experts from the WHO, non-profit organizations, funding agencies, and diagnostics developers.